fivesixty/neo4clj/README.md

         (delete! test-node)))

-Transactions are ACID and last-one-out-wins for concurrent writes to the same node.
-Being worked on are helpers to create blocking transactions where required (when protection against lost writes are needed).
+Transactions are ACID and last-one-out-wins for concurrent writes to a nodes properties.

 ## Classed Nodes